tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 ## MITM Attacks with CRQC

 A MITM attack is possible if an adversary possesses a CRQC capable of breaking traditional public-key signatures.
 The attacker can generate a forged certificate and create a valid signature, enabling them to impersonate a TLS peer, whether a server or a client.
 This completely undermines the authentication guarantees of TLS when relying on traditional certificates.

 To mitigate such attacks, several steps need to be taken:

-1. Revocation and Transition: Both clients and servers that use traditional certificates should revoke them and migrate to PQC authentication.
+1. Revocation and Transition: Both clients and servers that use traditional certificates will have to revoke them and migrate to PQC authentication.
 2. Client-Side Verification:  Clients should avoid establishing TLS sessions with servers that do not support PQC authentication.
 3. PKI Migration: Organizations should transition their PKI to post-quantum-safe certification authorities and discontinue issuing certificates based on traditional cryptographic methods.